Home sales are soaring from coast to coast. If you haven’t looked at the market recently, you’re in for a major shock.

 Want to add a new deck?
 It’s a big project but well worth the effort.
-Back in 2018, a study from the National Association of Realtors discovered that new decks and patios could make a return of anywhere from 69% to 80% on your investment.
+In 2018, a study from the National Association of Realtors discovered that new decks and patios could make a return of anywhere from 69% to 80% on your investment.

 It’s all about making a great first impression.
-Speaking of which, here’s a good step to impressing people through the digital world.
+Speaking of which, here’s an excellent step to impressing people through the digital world.

 2. Claim on Zillow